-The water quality monitoring results for all parameters, except dissolved oxygen (DO) and suspended solids (SS), obtained during the reporting period were within the corresponding Action and Limit Levels stipulated in the EM&A programme.
+The water quality monitoring results for all parameters, except suspended solids (SS), obtained during the reporting period were within the corresponding Action and Limit Levels stipulated in the EM&A programme.
 Relevant investigation and follow-up actions will be conducted according to the EM&A programme if the corresponding Action and Limit Levels are triggered.
-For DO and SS, some testing results triggered the relevant Action or Limit Levels, and the corresponding investigations were conducted accordingly.
-The investigation findings
+For SS, some testing results triggered the relevant Action Levels, and the corresponding investigations were conducted accordingly.
+The investigation findings concluded that the cases were not related to the Project.
+To conclude, the construction activities in the reporting period did not introduce adverse impact to all water quality sensitive receivers.